-Fecal samples also were collected during the aerial survey in November 2015 and will be genetically tested to verify the identity of the caribou observed and to map their home range.
-Results will be compared with those from samples collected opportunistically in the Gull and Stephens lakes region during other terrestrial fieldwork in early fall 2014 and summer 2015, which will help define the genetic signature of summer resident caribou.
+Fecal samples were collected during the aerial survey in December 2016 and were genetically tested to verify the identity of the caribou observed, and to provide an indication of their winter distribution.
+Results were compared with those from samples collected opportunistically in the

+Gull and Stephens lakes region during other terrestrial fieldwork in early fall 2014 and summer 2015, which will help define the genetic signature of the summer resident caribou.